 The chorus, if you can call it that, is: At night they’re seen / Laughing, loving / They know the way / To be happy

-Awfully progressive for a catholic teen writing songs at her piano in the mid-70’s British suburbs, don’t you think?
+Awfully progressive for a catholic teen writing songs in the mid-70’s British suburbs, don’t you think?

 In the book Kate Bush, A Visual Documentary, authors Kevin Cann & Sean Mayes go a bit further in explaining the lyrics: “… people working together hype each other’s spirits up with their enthusiasm and admiration.
 But as most performers know this can be deceptive – ‘still we don’t head the bill.’
 And this actor has a problem: many successful performers are gay, but some are too gay – ‘He’ll never make the Sweeney (a popular UK TV program at the time), be that movie queen.
 He’s too busy hitting the vaseline.’
 For many gay actors, there is no place in the mainstream – we’ll call you – ‘but don’t hold your breath.'”